athomasoriginal/com.betweentwoparens/src/pages/blog-posts/009-what-are-the-clojure-tools.md

 - How do I **configure** a Clojure project?
 - How do I **build** Clojure for production?

 Now, when I first came to clojure, the answer to the above questions were, _"use [lein] or [boot]"_.
 Then, around the end of 2017, a third option came along: the [Clojure CLI Tools]<a href="#cli-tool-v-dev-tools" aria-describedby="footnote-label" id="cli-tool-v-dev-tools-ref">.</a>.
-Admittedly, it took me a bit to understand how they fit into the bigger picture which is  the reason i'm writing this post <a href="#clojure-tools-simple" aria-describedby="footnote-label" id="clojure-tools-simple-ref">.</a>
+Admittedly, it took me some time to understand how the `Clojure CLI Tools` fit into the bigger picture.<a href="#clojure-tools-simple" aria-describedby="footnote-label" id="clojure-tools-simple-ref">.</a>

-My goal is to provide an overview of what the [Clojure CLI Tools] are by outlining the problem they solve and how they compare to other tools like `lein` and `boot`.
+This is where I hope this post will help by providing an overview of what the [Clojure CLI Tools] are, the problem they solve and how they compare to other tools like `lein` and `boot`.

 ## Clojure CLI Tools